Kamala Harris says House should begin impeachment process of Trump

 Breaking News Emails

-Sen. Kamala Harris, D-Calif., came out in favor of beginning the impeachment process against President Donald Trump Monday night, joining Sen. Elizabeth Warren, D-Mass., as major 2020 candidates who've called for impeachment proceedings following the release of special counsel Robert Mueller's report.
+Sen. Kamala Harris, D-Calif., came out in favor of beginning the impeachment process against President Donald Trump on Monday night, joining Sen. Elizabeth Warren, D-Mass., as major 2020 candidates who've called for impeachment proceedings after the release of special counsel Robert Mueller's report.

 During a CNN town hall, Harris said she believes "Congress should take the steps toward impeachment."
-But, adding that she's "also a realist," Harris said it was highly unlikely that the Republican-controlled Senate would, if the House does vote to impeach Trump, vote to remove him from office.
+But, adding that she's "also a realist," Harris said it was highly unlikely that Senate Republicans would, if the House does vote to impeach Trump, vote to remove him from office.

-"I've not seen any evidence to suggest that [Senate Republicans] will weigh on the facts instead of on partisan adherence to being protective of this president," she added.
+"I've not seen any evidence to suggest that they will weigh on the facts instead of on partisan adherence to being protective of this president," she said.
 "And that's what concerns me and what will be the eventual outcome.
 So we have to be realistic about what might be the end result, but that doesn't mean the process should not take hold."

 Impeachment chatter has gained steam among Democrats since a redacted version of Mueller's report was made public last week.
 In a Friday tweet, Warren called on the House to begin impeachment proceedings.
 She said during her own CNN town hall on Monday that she did so after reading the entire 400-plus page report.

-"The severity of this misconduct demands that elected officials in both parties set aside political considerations and do their constitutional duty," Warren wrote in a Friday tweet.
+"The severity of this misconduct demands that elected officials in both parties set aside political considerations and do their constitutional duty," Warren wrote Friday.
 "That means the House should initiate impeachment proceedings against the President of the United States."

 On Sunday, the leaders of key House investigatory committees said that the possibility of impeachment proceedings was still on the table.

-"I can foresee that possibly coming," House Oversight Committee Chairman Elijah Cummings, D-Md., told CBS's "Face the Nation," adding that he is "not there yet" on impeachment itself.
+"I can foresee that possibly coming," House Oversight Committee Chairman Elijah Cummings, D-Md., told CBS's "Face the Nation," adding that he was "not there yet" on impeachment itself.

-Mueller, in his extensive report on Russian election interference, whether there was collusion between the Trump campaign and Russian officials and if the president obstructed justice, said his investigators were unable to establish a Trump-Russia conspiracy and refused to provide a traditional prosecutorial decision on obstruction.
+Mueller, in his extensive report on Russian election interference, looked into whether there was collusion between the Trump campaign and Russian officials and whether the president had obstructed justice.
+The report concluded that his investigators were unable to establish a Trump-Russia conspiracy and refused to provide a traditional prosecutorial decision on obstruction.

-Mueller wrote that his probe "established multiple links between Trump Campaign officials and individuals tied to the Russian government" but that the probe ultimately "did not establish that the Campaign coordinated or conspired with the Russian government in its election-interference activities."
+Mueller wrote that his probe had "established multiple links between Trump Campaign officials and individuals tied to the Russian government" but that it ultimately "did not establish that the Campaign coordinated or conspired with the Russian government in its election-interference activities."

 On obstruction, Mueller wrote that if his team "had confidence after a thorough investigation of the facts that the President clearly did not commit obstruction of justice, we would so state."